 Analysing sales from the Sydney Head Office via online MYOB server and preparing sales reports for the managing Director, targeting areas of potential improvement and tracking performance over a designated timeline.

-March 2015- MLI- SOLE DIRECTOR

-Ongoing: In March 2015 I founded my own Private Limited Company, Mikey Lee Imports.

-Aims:

-MLI carries on business as an international and national importer, exporter and wholesaler of both commercial and domestic household equipment.

-MLI currently sources and supplies new products to several Customers in the Australian Market through established supplier relations and acquired skills of procurement.

 Voluntary Work

 On-going: Barretstown, A Serious Fun Camp

-I regularly attend family weekend camps and act as a volunteer “cara” to the children and their families.
+I regularly attend family weekend camps and act as a volunteer “Cara” to the children and their families.
 This is a fantastic organisation whom I also fundraise for.

 Skerries CFR

 I am a certified Cardiac First Responder and member of the Skerries CFR group.
+I received high quality training in life-saving skills that can be applied in an emergency situation.
+This position of responsibility develops my ability to work efficiently under immense pressure and provides an opportunity to interact with a team of local volunteers.

 FLAC

 Assistant to Volunteer FLAC solicitors at the Free Legal Advice Clinics.

-Personal Interests

-Travel –I have visited different regions of Australasia and extensively travelled Europe both for business and personal purposes.

-Sport – Keen interest in team sports, most notably Football and Gaelic.
-I also play Tennis and compete in adventure races such as Hell and back.
+FLAC have been excellent in terms of providing training seminars on legal issues.
+This experience has given me great exposure to the legal profession and augmented my legal knowledge to compliment my business experience.

 References available upon request